Tropical Storm Melissa (2019)

-Tropical Storm Melissa was a nor'easter and a short-lived tropical storm that affected portions of the U.S. East Coast and Atlantic Canada in October 2019.
+Tropical Storm Melissa was a nor'easter and a short-lived tropical cyclone that affected portions of the East Coast of the United States and Atlantic Canada in October 2019.
 The fourteenth depression and thirteenth named storm of the 2019 Atlantic hurricane season, Melissa originated from a cold front that developed over the southwestern Atlantic on October 6.
 The system developed tropical storm-force winds on October 8, before becoming a nor'easter on the next day.
 The system then began to organize, and was designated as Subtropical Storm Melissa on October 11.
-Melissa was then upgraded into a tropical storm, the following day.
+Melissa was then upgraded into a tropical storm the following day.
 However, the storm soon began to disorganize and transition into an extratropical low by October 14, before dissipating later that same day.

 The storm and its precursor brought strong winds, heavy rainfall, rough surf, and coastal flooding to the Mid-Atlantic States and New England.
 Numerous trees and power lines were downed in Massachusetts and Rhode Island.
 Meanwhile, coastal floods inundated communities mainly along the coasts of Delaware and Maryland.
 In the United States, damage from Melissa totaled to around $24,000 (2019 USD).
 As the storm moved out to sea, high winds and power outages were reported in Nova Scotia.
 No fatalities were reported in association with Melissa.